PostgREST/postgrest-docs/docs/references/api/resource_embedding.rst

       primary key (subscriber_id, subscribed_id)
     );

-To get all the subscribers of a user, define the function:
+To get all the subscribers of a user as well as the ones they're following, define these functions:

 .. code-block:: postgresql